apacheignite/documentation/3rd-party-integration/examples.md

-As described in [Base concepts](doc:base-concepts) to configure Cassandra as a cache store you need to set **CacheStoreFactory** for your Ignite cache to `org.apache.ignite.cache.store.cassandra.CassandraCacheStoreFactory`.
+As described in [Base concepts](doc:base-concepts), to configure Cassandra as a cache store you need to set **CacheStoreFactory** for your Ignite cache to `org.apache.ignite.cache.store.cassandra.CassandraCacheStoreFactory`.

-Below is an example of typical configuration for Ignite cache to use Cassandra as a cache store.
-Don't afraid if it looks too complicated, we will go step by step through all the configuration items a bit further.
+Below is an example of a typical configuration for Ignite cache to use Cassandra as a cache store.
+We will go step-by-step through all the configuration items, further down.
 The example is taken from the unit tests resource file `test/resources/org/apache/ignite/tests/persistence/blob/ignite-config.xml` of Cassandra module source code.
 [block:code]
 {
   "codes": [